-Several years ago the beach resort of Pattaya announced plans to place public urinals along the Beach Road to better serve the nearly five million tourists expected this year.
-Most sunbathers piss in the sea and beer drinkers relieved themselves in the bars lining the busy road.
+Several years ago the beach resort of Pattaya announced plans to place public urinals along the Beach Road to better serve the nearly five million tourists expected that high season.
+Most sunbathers piss in the sea and beer drinkers relieved themselves in the bars along the busy road.
 Everyone else has to hold their water until the city actually follows through the the Mayor's plans.

 Paris was famous for its green pissoirs.
 Over 1200 were in service during the 30s.
 These vespasiennes were replaced by more profitable pay toilets.
 Only one pissoir on Boulevard Arago survived the 20th Century.
 I haven't ever used the new ones.